Toronto: Culture and contemporary life

-Ontario Place features the world's first permanent IMAX movie theatre, the Cinesphere, as well as the Budweiser Stage (formerly Molson Amphitheatre), an open-air venue for music concerts.
+Ontario Place features the world's first permanent IMAX movie theatre, the Cinesphere, as well as the RBC Amphitheatre (formerly Molson Amphitheatre and later Budweiser Stage), an open-air venue for music concerts.
 In the spring of 2012, Ontario Place closed after declining attendance.
-Although the Budweiser Stage and harbour still operate, the park and Cinesphere are no longer in use.
+Although the RBC Amphitheatre and harbour still operate, the park and Cinesphere are no longer in use.
 There are ongoing plans to revitalise Ontario Place.

 Rogers Stadium is a major concert venue located in Downsview Park.

 Canada's Walk of Fame acknowledges the achievements of successful Canadians with a series of stars on designated blocks of sidewalks along King Street and Simcoe Street.

 The production of domestic and foreign film and television is a major local industry.
 As of 2011, Toronto ranks as the third-largest production centre for film and television after Los Angeles and New York City, sharing the nickname "Hollywood North" with Vancouver.
 The Toronto International Film Festival is an annual event celebrating the international film industry.